 Sure, the standard protections are good news for your car and whoever is handling the cable.
 However, they're not always enough to protect your home’s power outlet from overheating.
 This is especially true for houses with old electrical installations.

 What’s more, charging your EV on a domestic socket takes a long time.
 Standard household outlets can deliver up to 2.3 kW (10 A).
-To put that into perspective, that means it would take over 25 hours to charge a 50 kW Peugeot e-208 to only 80 percent.
+To put that into perspective, that means it would take over 25 hours to charge a 50 kW Peugeot e-208 from 0 to 80%.

 Therefore, we only recommend using a household outlet to charge your EV if it’s an emergency.
 It’s not a sustainable solution for recharging your EV on a daily basis.